AFL pre-season draft: Players

 Historically, the pre-season draft has involved mostly recycled players.
 Until 2008, due to the standard players contract expiring at the end of November, players who did not wish to sign a new contract with their current club were forced to enter the pre-season draft if they were unable to be traded to another club during the trade week held prior to the national draft.
-There was no free agency in the AFL to allow uncontracted players to easily move clubs until after the 2012 season.
-Delisted players had the option of nominating for either the national or pre-season drafts.
-In 2008 the rules were changed to also give uncontracted players the option of nominating for either draft.
+There was no free agency in the AFL to allow uncontracted players to easily move clubs until after the 2012 season; delisted players had the option of nominating for either the national or pre-season drafts.
+In 2008, the rules were changed to also give uncontracted players the option of nominating for either draft.
 However, the number of players being selected after being delisted or coming out of contract is diminishing, as most teams are not prepared to pick them ahead of younger players.

-The lack of free agency was a powerful bargaining tool during trade week, as the team with the first pick can refuse a trade for a current uncontracted player at another club, and then recruit the player that wants to join their team for free with the first pick in the pre-season draft without giving anything to the other club.
-Conversely, the threat of losing a player for nothing into the pre-season draft can force a team to trade him for less than the player's true value.
+The lack of free agency was a powerful bargaining tool during trade week, as the team with the first pick could refuse a trade for a current uncontracted player at another club, and then recruit the player that wants to join their team for free with the first pick in the pre-season draft without giving anything to the other club.
+Conversely, the threat of losing a player for nothing into the pre-season draft could force a team to trade him for less than the player's true value.

-Given that changes to each AFL club's playing list is strictly restricted to the three drafts and the trade week, the headline news following each pre-season draft is often who wasn't selected, as much as who was selected.
-In the 2005 draft this included that Shane Woewodin, the 2000 Brownlow Medal winner, was not selected, and hence would not play football at AFL level in 2006.
-In 2008, the main story was about whether another Brownlow Medallist, Ben Cousins would be selected, which he subsequently was with Richmond's pick 6.

-Number 1 picks
+Number-one draft picks

-Number 1 picks in the Pre-season drafts are as follows.
-As the pre-season was originally held towards the end of the pre-season in January or February, the naming of the draft is based on the following season.
+A total of 27 players have been selected at pick number one in the pre-season draft.
+Not every pre-season draft contains a number-one pick, as clubs may choose to pass on their selection for various list management reasons.
+As the pre-season draft was originally held towards the end of the pre-season in January or February, the naming of the draft is based on the following season.
 This is different from the naming of the national draft (which occurs in November), which is named according to the season just completed.
-Hence the 2008 national draft was held on 30 November 2008, whilst the 2008 pre-season draft was held on 11 December 2007.